Oemleria cerasiformis

 - Moisture requirements: dry to moist soil

-- Bloom time: Feb - March
+- Bloom time: Feb - July (Feb - March in the Portland Metro area)

 Gardening with Osoberry: Osoberry grows like a large shrub or small tree with a wide variety of forms; dense and full in sunnier areas, thinner and more delicate in the shade.
 It is happiest in the dappled light of forest giants.
 It tolerates a range of soil types and can even grow well in clay, making it an excellent choice as a backdrop in any woodland garden, where its plentiful early blooms herald the arrival of spring.
 Be sure to place this beauty in protected, moist areas since it’s delicate foliage makes it more intolerant of both herbicides and high heat.